AMQP Swiftlet

 </swiftlet>

-AMQP Session, Link, and Flow Control Management
+AMQP Connection and Session Management

-Session and Link Usage Monitoring
+Connection Usage Monitoring

 Host Access Control